i4Ds/Karabo-Pipeline/doc/src/container.md

 **MPI (MPICH) Support**

+This is something which is still in progress...
+Thus the support is not given atm.

 Karabo >= `v0.22.0` supports [MPICH](https://www.mpich.org/)-based MPI processes that enable multi-node workflows on CSCS (or any other system which supports MPICH MPI).

 ```shell